 - 1 Peter 3:4, 3:15 – let your adorning be the hidden person of the heart; honor Christ as Lord and be prepared to make a defense for the hope within you with gentleness and respect.

 Are you living with the daily realization that you need God’s grace and mercy?
-Are your interactions and encounters with others (even those difficult people in your life) characterized by a humble and meek heart that seeks meet the needs of others and willing to extend grace?
+Are your interactions and encounters with others (even those difficult people in your life) characterized by a humble and meek heart that seeks to meet the needs of others and is willing to extend grace?
 Is there something in your life that you are struggling to see as good?
 Ask the Lord how you might glorify Him in that situation and reflect Jesus.

 hear – akouo (G191) – to attend to; to give the audience of; consider what has been said; to hear with attention, listen, obey.